Expert Physical Therapy in Jersey City for Wrist Fractures – Regain Your Range of Motion

 - Visible deformity of wrist

 In less complex cases of wrist fractures, conservative treatments such as closed reduction and casting or splinting may be indicated.
 In more severe or complex cases, a wrist fracture may require surgery for proper repair and healing.
-In either case, physical therapy is often recommended for patients following a wrist fracture, whether they have been through surgery or not.
+In either case, PT is often recommended for patients following a wrist fracture, whether they have been through surgery or not.
 This is especially true when returning to sports or other activities that involve the wrist.
-Our team at Exchange Physical Therapy Group can work with you to determine the best treatment plan and help you get back to the activities you love.
+Our team can work with you to determine the best treatment plan and help you get back to the activities you love.

-If you are suffering from a wrist fracture, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from a wrist fracture, visit one of our locations.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.